Olalekan-Ojo/NLP/README.md

 Topics to be covered:

-  * Text Classfication on Chatgpt dataset on Audience reaction to the realease of Chatgpt in 2021 using NNLM
+  * Text Classfication on Chatgpt dataset on Audience reaction to the realease of Chatgpt in 2021 using NNLM- Pretrained on Google corpus
   * Topic modelling
         * Artificial intelligence dataset from SCOPUS
         * Mental health dataset from SCOPUS